McKynlee/cullen-express-intro/README.md

 1. Open your point number in browser localhost:3000
     ------at this point, will see Cannot GET / in browser
+    ------ / is shorthand for index.html
+    ------ We need to create this file as part of server code (see below)
     a.
 CTRL C means 'STOP this program', must use each time your server gets stuck (when you don't have your usual terminal prompt).
     b. common error: EADDRINUSE (E-address in use, meaning the port is busy)

     1. killall -9 node command to kill any other running node ports

+1. Create files in server folder